useradchen/Gesture-Based-Music-Playback-with-Interactive-UI/README.md

    - The 1602 LCD shows the current song name in real time.

 4. **Volume Control**
-   - A potentiometer adjusts the volume by sending resistance data to Python, which updates the system's volume.
+   - The variable resistor adjusts its resistance value, which is sent back to Python to adjust the computer's volume accordingly.

 ---